C2.1 Describe how variables are used, and use them in various contexts as appropriate.

 p for people;

-d for people getting off the bus;
+d for people disembarking the bus;

-m for people boarding the bus.
+m for people mounting the bus.

 Student presenting their work.
 He put symbols as labels.